 Moving to the non-lethal weapons sector, one company to take a look at Axon Enterprise, (Nasdaq: AAXN).
 While both sectors have benefited recently, the firms that are likely to continue to benefit are the ones in the non-lethal sector; especially if there are any heavy restrictions implemented on guns.
 And even if there are not, the non-lethal weapons sector has real room to grow both domestically and around the world.

 Arizona-based Axon, which makes stun guns has watched its shares take a big jump since late March.
 May and June particularly were strong months for the company after a strong first-quarter report and protests following the murder of George Floyd.
-In the period, Axon's revenue was $147.2 million, beating the $131.7 million that Wall Street was projecting.
+In the period, Axon’s revenue were $147.2 million, beating the $131.7 million that Wall Street was projecting.
 It also brought in profits of 40 cents a share versus the expected 18 cents.

 (Yahoo Finance: AAXN)